Science and technology in Botswana: Socio-economic context

-Economic diversification a priority
+Economic diversification

-As of 2015, Botswana is the world's top producer of diamonds, in terms of value.
-Despite being heavily reliant on the mining sector, Botswana has escaped the ‘resource curse’ to a large extent by delinking public expenditure and revenue from the mining sector.
-This revenue is invested in a savings fund to enable an anti-cyclical fiscal policy.
-Revenue from diamonds has been invested in public goods and infrastructure and the government has long established universal scholarship schemes which fully subsidize education at all levels.
+As of 2015, Botswana was the world's top producer of diamonds by value.
+Despite heavy reliance on the mining sector, Botswana has escaped the resource curse to a large extent by delinking public expenditure and revenue from the mining sector, investing diamond revenues in a savings fund to enable an anti-cyclical fiscal policy and in public goods, infrastructure, and universal scholarship schemes that fully subsidise education at all levels.

-Even before the slump in international demand during the Great Recession, diamond mining had been contributing less to economic growth with each plan period.
-This led the government to make diversifying the economy a priority of the Tenth National Development Plan for the period 2009–2016.
-The government considers private-sector participation as being ‘critical’ to the Tenth Plan’s success and enhancing the role of research and development (R&D) as being the most effective way of fuelling entrepreneurship and private-sector growth.
+Diversifying the economy was made a priority of the Tenth National Development Plan for 2009 to 2016, with the government considering private-sector participation critical and R&D the most effective way of fuelling entrepreneurship.
 In 2010, the government published its Economic Diversification Drive.
-In 2011, it revised the Companies Act to allow applicants to register their company without the involvement of company secretaries, thereby reducing business start-up costs.
-The government has also introduced a points-based system to allow skilled expatriates to work in Botswana.
+In 2011, it revised the Companies Act to allow company registration without company secretaries, reducing start-up costs, and introduced a points-based system to allow skilled expatriates to work in Botswana.

-Diversification is also one of the priorities of the Eleventh National Development Plan for the period 2017–2023, along with developing human capital, promoting social development and the sustainable use of natural resources, good governance and national security.
-This plan has been guided by Vision 2036 (2016), Botswana’s blueprint for achieving high-income status by 2036.

-To diversify the economy, Botswana is focusing on areas of comparative advantage, among which feature financial services, education and health, alongside diamonds, beef, tourism and mining.
-Special economic zones are to be developed around Sir Seretse Khama International Airport and in the Padamatenga area, to attract investment.
+Diversification is also a priority of the Eleventh National Development Plan for 2017 to 2023, guided by Vision 2036 (2016), Botswana's blueprint for achieving high-income status by 2036.
+Focus areas of comparative advantage include financial services, education, health, diamonds, beef, tourism, and mining.
+Special economic zones are being developed around Sir Seretse Khama International Airport and in the Padamatenga area to attract investment.